CLOBr Logo

 • Concentrated positions form genuine support/resistance

-• Creates predictable price action at key levels
+• Creates predictable behavior at key price levels

 Hybrid Approaches